samueldanso/samueldanso/README.md

    Hey, I'm Samuel 👋
 </h1>

-<h2> I'm a software developer and a crypto enthusiast </h2>
+<h2> I'm a web3 dev and a crypto enthusiast </h2>

-- I'm focussed research and contributing to DeFi, crypto and web3 ecosystems.
+- I'm actively focussed on
+research and contributing to DeFi and crypto community.

-- I'm actively seeking new opportunities to expand my horizons, learn, and contribute my knowledge to the crypto and web3 community
+- Currently seeking new opportunities/roles to learn and contribute my knowledge to the web3/crypto space.

 - Reach me at: me.samueldanso@gmail.com